 FLORENCE | June 8–10, 2017

-From dinners at Damiano Donati’s bistro in Lucca and on the beach at Il Bucaniere in San Vincenzo to a deep exploration of history and terroir at Tenuta di Valgiano winery, together Noma and Four Seasons Hotel Firenze present the best of Tuscany.
-Meet Noma Concept Manager Mark Emil Tholstrup, who updates guests on what’s happening in the world of food philanthropy, and a member of the extended Noma family: eighth-generation butcher Dario Cecchini in Chianti.
+From an optional day trip to Damiano Donati’s bistro in Lucca to a deep exploration of history and terroir at Tenuta di Valgiano winery, together Noma and Four Seasons Hotel Firenze present the best of Tuscany.
+Meet a member of the extended Noma family: eighth-generation butcher Dario Cecchini in Chianti.
 “Dario comes from an amazing tradition of craft and skill, something that is increasingly rare these days,” Redzepi says.
 “There is always something to learn from him through watching and appreciating his craft.”

-The stop in Florence includes a behind-the-scenes tour of the city to see such landmarks as the Duomo museum and Michelangelo’s cathedral workshop, private access to the circa-1564 Vasari Corridor at the Uffizi Gallery and a private opening of the Galleria dell’Accademia to see Michelangelo’s David.
+Your time in Florence includes a tour of the city to see such landmarks as the Duomo museum and the Uffizi Gallery, and a private opening of the Galleria dell’Accademia to see Michelangelo’s David.
 On the way back to the airport, you’ll stop to hunt truffles – a perfect final souvenir of your time in Florence.

 LISBON | June 10–12, 2017